This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat butter and olive oil in a large saucepan over medium heat until sizzling.
+- Sauté the Flavor Base: Heat butter and olive oil in a large saucepan over medium heat until sizzling.
 Add onion, carrot, celery and garlic; cook and stir until onion is translucent, about 5 minutes.
-Add tomatoes, water, salt, pepper, crushed red pepper and basil.
-Stir and bring to boil; reduce heat and simmer 15 minutes.

-- To finish the soup, remove from heat and stir in cream; blend in the pan with an immersion blender or blend in batches in a traditional blender.
+- Blend and Finish: To finish the soup, remove from heat and stir in cream; blend in the pan with an immersion blender or blend in batches in a traditional blender.
 (Important note: Blending hot liquids in a traditional blender will blow the lid off which will make a mess and could burn you.
-Instead, use a towel to cover the top of of the pitcher while blending instead of the lid. )
+Instead, use a towel to cover the top of of the pitcher while blending instead of the lid.)
+Return blended soup to pan and season to taste with salt and pepper; reheat to simmer if needed.

-- Meanwhile make the croutons: Preheat oven to 400˚F. Add bread cubes to a medium bowl and drizzle with olive oil; toss to coat.
+- Make the Croutons: Meanwhile make the croutons: Preheat oven to 400˚F. Add bread cubes to a medium bowl and drizzle with olive oil; toss to coat.
 Spread cubes in a single layer on a baking sheet and season to taste with kosher salt.
 Bake 15 to 20 minutes until golden and crisp.
 Remove from oven and set aside.

-- Serve soup hot topped with croutons.
+- Serve: Serve bisque hot topped with croutons.

 Nutrition